MRMIYAGIII/prince-electronics-ecommerce/README.md

 # Electronics Ecommerce Project

 This is a full-stack ecommerce project developed using Java Spring Boot for the backend and a combination of HTML, CSS, Bootstrap, JavaScript, and Thymeleaf for the frontend.
-This project was developed in Eclipse IDE.
+This project was developed in **INTELLIJ IDEA**.

 The application is deployed on Render and can be accessed at: [https://prince-electronics-ecommerce-3.onrender.com](https://prince-electronics-ecommerce-3.onrender.com)